cssbristol/cssbristol.co.uk/_tutorials/university-it.md

 Every CS student has an account on the departmental server, snowy.
 [Read the snowy tutorial](/tutorials/ssh-into-snowy/).

+IT Services maintain [a page with other remote access information](http://www.bristol.ac.uk/it-services/locations/zones/zonee/cosc/remote-access), including the addresses of lab machines that you can remote into.

+## Frosty

+If you're doing Design Verification (COMS31700), you'll probably need to use Frosty for remote access to Cadence tools.
+This machine supports [NoMachine](https://www.nomachine.com/), which makes remoting a lot more pleasant.

 ## VPN

 The university VPN allows you to access university resources (e.g. journals, firewalled internal systems) from anywhere.